dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1979: Freedom of expression is a fundamental right.
+### T1979: Freedom of expression and privacy are fundamental rights.

 |Support|
 |---|